-Other present directorship: Heatec Jietong Holdings Ltd. Kitchen Culture Holdings Ltd. Geo Energy Resources Limited IPS Securex Holdings Limited
+Other present directorship: Geo Energy Resources Limited Heatec Jietong Holdings Ltd. IPS Securex Holdings Limited Kitchen Culture Holdings Ltd. Loyz Energy Limited

 Mr Low Kok Ann was appointed as Executive Director and Executive Chairman of our Company on 6 October 2009.
 He was one of the founders of the main subsidiary of our Company, Hafary Pte Ltd, and has been an Executive Director since its incorporation in 1980.
 His wealth of experience in the tile industry has been pivotal to our success and growth.
 He was appointed as Chief Executive Officer ("CEO") of our Company on 1 February 2014.
-On 6 March 2015, Mr Low relinquished his role of Executive Chairman and was re-designated as Executive Director and CEO.
+On 6 March 2015, Mr Low relinquished his role of Executive Chairman.
 As the CEO, his primary responsibility is to formulate and oversee the corporate and strategic development and overall management and operations of our Group.
 Mr Low attained a Government Higher School Certificate (Chinese) in 1969.
 He was re-elected as Executive Director of our Company on 31 October 2014.

-Other present directorship:
+Other present directorship: NIL